AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/pdf-modules.md

 # Adobe PDF&nbsp;Services

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-With the PDF Services, You can extract data from a PDF file, or generate a new PDF file from data you supply.
+With the Adobe Workfront Fusion Adobe PDF Services, you can extract data from a PDF file, or generate a new PDF file from data you supply.
 In addition, you can convert a variety of file types to PDFs, or PDFs to other file types.
 PDF&nbsp;Services also allow you to combine, compress, or read metadata for a PDF&nbsp;file, as well as control password protection on the file.

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).